ux-at-icfnext/global-change-jk/_pages/templates/Details.md

 title: Details Page Template
 permalink: /templates/details/
 prototype:
-  - name: Details Page
+  - name: Agency Details Page
-    link: "/prototype/collections-landing-page/"
+    link: "/prototype/agency-details/"
 overview: The Details Page template is used for providing additional information on a topic.
-Usually linked to a landing page with broader information.
+Usually secondary to a landing page with broader information.
 description: The Details Page template is used for providing additional information on a topic.
-Usually linked to a landing page with broader information.
+Usually secondary to a landing page with broader information.

 specs:
     - name: Title